 Thank you for specifying a product from the Francis Searchlights range.
-All Francis products are designed to give complete customer satisfaction and are manufactured to the highest engineering standards in order to ensure optimum performance and service life.
+All Francis products are designed to give complete customer satisfaction and are manufactured to the highest engineering standards to ensure optimum performance and service life.

-The Francis LED range combines features proven over many years service in the most hazardous conditions in both marine and land installations.
+The Francis FH range combines features proven over many years service in the most hazardous conditions in both marine and land installations.

-In order to prolong the life and performance of your product, we recommend that you only specify Francis Searchlights spare parts.
+To prolong the life and performance of your product, we recommend that you only specify Francis Searchlights spare parts.
 This will also ensure that any warranties on your equipment will not be invalidated.
 Information on spares ordering and parts is provided in this manual.

-Should you ever need to contact Francis Searchlights Ltd. regarding your equipment, please quote the Product Serial Number at all times.
+Should you ever need to contact Francis Searchlights Ltd. regarding your equipment, please always quote the Product Serial Number.